neb-dev-il/Battleship/README.md

 I ~ ~ ~ ~ ~ ~ ~ ~ ~ ~
 J ~ ~ ~ ~ ~ ~ ~ ~ ~ ~
 </pre>
+>Enter the coordinates of the Aircraft Carrier (5 cells):